Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 5. "Display Netherlands' distributed vs centralized solar as pie chart"
 6. "Show all scenarios for Germany's solar projections to 2030"
 7. "Compare capacity trends between Germany and Italy"
-8. "Display multi-country capacity trends for major European markets"
+8. "Display multi-country capacity trends for major markets"

 ## Sample Questions by Use Case